01

 | Material classes | Metals, alloys, nitrides, oxides |

-| Wafer | 100 mm, single campaign |
+| Wafer | 100 mm composition-spread library |

 | Library geometry | Continuous lateral composition gradient |